a-bakos/gazebo-cms/README.md

 **What if...**

-Who knows/wishful thinking, etc, and it's a big _if_ at this point, but if I can reach escape velocity with this prototyping exercise, there's always the potential it might even grow into a real product...
+Who knows/wishful thinking, etc, and it's a big _if_ at this point, but if I can reach escape velocity with this prototyping exercise, there's always the potential it grows into a real product...